slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Never settle in life, never be content with who you are and what you have achieved.
 You have to constantly push yourself to do more, achieve more, and, most importantly become more.

-Most 16 year olds are just using their phones to send silly snaps to their friends and watch porn.
+- Most 16 year olds are just using their phones to send silly snaps to their friends and watch porn.
 And most people waste their lives away in 9-5 jobs.
 It's not an age thing.

-“We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
+- “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”

-lying in death bed and regretting your life is the worst that can happen to you.
+- lying in death bed and regretting your life is the worst that can happen to you.

-> *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*

 We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.
 I still love everything I quit.
 But not as much as I love all this room for change._sivers

 Most of the entrepreneurs I know love what they do, but they do not love it because they feel it is their life’s purpose.
 So instead of looking for your life’s purpose, look for things that will stretch you, engage you, and teach you. challenge Because that is where you will find true fulfillment and satisfaction.
 Create Projects, Not Goals